localz/Spotz3-Android-SDK/README.md

 	if (ratio < 1.0) {
 		distance = (float) Math.pow(ratio, 10);
 	} else {
-		distance = (float) ((0.42093) * Math.pow(ratio, 6.9476) + 0.54992);
+		distance = (float) ((0.89976) * Math.pow(ratio, 7.7095) + 0.111);
 	}
-If you require greater accuracy and precison, contact the Localz team for a non-public SDK that includes advanced positioning features including dead reckoning and accelerometer augmented positioning.
+If you require greater accuracy and precision, contact the Localz team for a non-public SDK that includes advanced positioning features including dead reckoning and accelerometer augmented positioning.

 #### Monitoring a subset of spots